 When you must not take it:

-If you are allergic to lenalidomide or any of the other ingredients of Revlimid listed at the end of this leaflet.
-If you
+Do not take Revlimid if you have an allergy to lenalidomide or any of the other ingredients listed at the end of this leaflet.

 Some of the symptoms of an allergic response may include: